melezhik/swat/README.md

     swat example/my-app 127.0.0.1

-It will find all the _directories with get.txt|post.txt files inside_ and "create" routes:
+It will find all the _directories with get.txt or post.txt files inside_ and "create" routes:

     GET hello/
     GET hello/world